fission-codes/spec/car-pool/README.md

 This proposal resolves multiple major, persistent challenges that numerous production IPFS operators have experienced.
 We believe the scope of this work to be an important stepping stone in the maturation of IPFS and Filecoin in production settings.

-We propose extending the existing efforts to move specifically CAR files over HTTP (e.g. Filecoin point-to-point CAR, Qri’s DSync), and enable other transports such as WSS, HLS, and WebRTC.
+We propose extending the existing efforts to move specifically CAR files over HTTP (e.g. Filecoin point-to-point CAR, Qri’s DSync), and enable other transports such as [WSS](https://datatracker.ietf.org/doc/html/rfc6455), [HTTP Streaming](https://datatracker.ietf.org/doc/html/rfc7540#section-5), and [WebRTC](https://datatracker.ietf.org/doc/html/rfc8835).
 We know of several other projects in the broader ecosystem that would like to make use of this protocol, from storage providers and CDNs to decentralized social media protocols.

 IPLD (and content addressing broadly) has an incredible advantage over conventional RESTful transfers: IPLD can easily deduplicate data.
 We strongly desire to retain this property.
 At Fission, our in-house file system (WNFS) is immutable-by-default.
 Uploading many redundant gigabytes for a small change is not practical.